-On March 27, 2009, the Company completed its acquisition of SiliconSystems, Inc. ("SiliconSystems").
-On September 5, 2007, the Company completed its acquisition of Komag, Inc. ("Komag").
-The acquisitions are further described in Note 14 below.
-The results of operations of SiliconSystems and Komag since the dates of their acquisitions are included in the consolidated financial statements.
-The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, including SiliconSystems and Komag.
-All significant inter-company accounts and transactions have been eliminated in consolidation.
+On June 30, 2010, the Company acquired the magnetic media sputtering operations of Hoya Corporation and Hoya Magnetics Singapore Pte.
+Ltd ("Hoya").
+On March 27, 2009, the Company acquired SiliconSystems, Inc. ("SiliconSystems") and on September 5, 2007, the Company acquired Komag, Incorporated ("Komag").
+The acquisitions are further described in Note 14.
+The results of operations of Hoya, SiliconSystems, and Komag since the dates of their acquisitions are included in the consolidated financial statements.